canalplus/rx-player/README.md

 RxJS provides gracious interfaces and operators to compose asynchronous tasks together by representating changing states as observable stream of values.
 It also comes with a **cancelation** contract so that every asynchronous side-effect can be properly disposed when discarded by the system.
 This change of paradigm answers gracefully to most of our needs.

 Moreover, writing the RxPlayer in TypeScript instead of plain JavaScript gives us more tools and confidence in our codebase.
-All of these elements helps us to build what we think is a _maintainable_ and _evolutive_ codebase, allowing us to adapt quickly to changing environements.
+All of these elements helps us to build what we think is a _maintainable_ and _evolutive_ codebase, allowing us to adapt quickly to changing environments.

 ## Target support